aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - ~~bad code and rotten design~~;
 - ~~exhausted patience of the managers~~;
 - ~~trivial changes require two-week digging and involve high risks~~;
+- the system structure is intuitive;
-- you need only a fraction of human resources to to create and maintain;
+- you need only a fraction of human resources to create and maintain;
 - changes are simple and rapid;
 - defects are few and far between;
 - effort is minimized;
 - functionality and flexibility are maximized;
-- customers are happy, managers trust you;
+- customers are happy, managers trust you.

 ### CHAPTER 1.
 WHAT IS DESIGN AND ARCHITECTURE

 Design and architecture are the same.
 The word «architecture» is often used to describe high-level concepts that are divorced from low-level details.
 The word «design», conversely, more often implies structures and decisions at a low level.
 But this separation is nonsensical when you look what a real architect does.
 Low-level details and high-level decision are all part of the same whole.
 There is no clear dividing line between them.
 There is simply a continuum of decisions from the highest to the lowest levels.

 #### THE GOAL

-> The goal of software architecure is to minimize the human resources required to build and maintain the required system.
+> The **goal** of software architecure is to **minimize the human resources required** to build and maintain the required system.

-The measure of design quality is the measure of the effort required to meet the customer's needs.
+The **measure of design quality** is the measure of the **effort required** to meet the customer's needs.
 The effort is low, and stays low throughout the lifetime of the system?
 The design is good.
 The effort grows with each release?
 The design is bad.